Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 }
 ```

-### Non-Compliance Messages in a policy set definition assignment.
+### Non-Compliance Messages in a Policy Set Definition Assignment with a `definitionEntryList`

 An example of how to use a non-compliance message when using a `definitionEntryList` list in the assignment.

 ```jsonc
 {